-- Number of feedback submissions through the NQF Measure Feedback Tool - Click-through rates of outreach emails - Unique and return visitors to the NQF Measure Feedback Tool webpage space - Click-through rates of the NQF Measure Feedback Tool access points - NQF staff level of effort (equal to or not significantly higher than pre-implementation or forecasted levels) - Lower number of feedback submission-related issue emails to project teams - Stakeholder awareness and understanding of the Measure Feedback Tool and opportunities to submit measure feedback - Number of users indicating they learned about the opportunity to submit measure feedback through pilot strategies compared to status quo approaches - Proportion of stakeholders rating the Measure Feedback Tool as easy to use - Proportion of stakeholders rating the quality of measure feedback as high along dimensions of actionability, credibility (e.g., use of evidence), specificity, and timeliness measurement stakeholder effort and resource expenditure, NQF will explore plans to implement all of the successful strategies and tactics to define a standard process for eliciting and sharing feedback with healthcare community stakeholders on using and reporting NQF-endorsed performance measures across the organization.
+- Number of feedback submissions through the NQF Measure Feedback Tool - Click-through rates of outreach emails - Unique and return visitors to the NQF Measure Feedback Tool webpage space - Click-through rates of the NQF Measure Feedback Tool access points - NQF staff level of effort (equal to or not significantly higher than pre-implementation or forecasted levels) - Lower number of feedback submission-related issue emails to project teams - Stakeholder awareness and understanding of the Measure Feedback Tool and opportunities to submit measure feedback - Number of users indicating they learned about the opportunity to submit measure feedback through pilot strategies compared to status-quo approaches - Number of measures adjusted based on feedback received through the feedback loop - Proportion of stakeholders rating the Measure Feedback Tool as easy to use - Proportion of stakeholder rating the quality of measure feedback as high along dimensions of actionability, credibility (e.g., use of evidence), specificity, and timeliness

+If NQF is able to meet all of the goals for the measure feedback loop pilot while not experiencing an unsustainable increase in NQF staff level of effort or financial resource expenditure, or performance measurement stakeholder effort and resource expenditure, NQF will explore plans to implement all of the successful strategies and tactics to define a standard process for eliciting and sharing feedback with healthcare community stakeholders on using and reporting NQF-endorsed performance measures across the organization.
 If the pilot is successful, follow-on activities would involve examining modifications to existing processes and forms such as the measure submission form or standing committee guidance for applying the measure evaluation criteria.
 These activities would build on recommendations from the Measure Feedback Loop Committee in prior steps of the work.